 Using your hands is also helpful in fending off tacklers after you catch the ball.

-There are certain basic techniques that are used by every wide receiver:
+These basic techniques used by every wide receiver are the following:

 - Stance & Start